Cheikh133/foundations-python-r-sql/README.md

 # Foundations: Python, R & SQL

-This repository contains core materials to learn the fundamentals of Python, R, and SQL.
-The content covers key concepts and practical examples used in data analysis and applied statistics.
+This repository contains essential materials to learn the fundamentals of Python, R, and SQL.
+The content focuses on practical knowledge and core logic used in data analysis and applied statistics.

-## 📚 Contents
+## Contents

 ### Python
-- Variables, logic, functions
+- Programming basics
 - Data structures
 - Data analysis with pandas and numpy
-- Mini-project: business data analysis
+- Final notebook: applied example

 ### R
-- Data manipulation with dplyr
+- Data wrangling with dplyr
 - Data visualization with ggplot2
-- Mini-project: exploratory analysis in R
+- Final notebook: exploratory analysis

 ### SQL
 - SELECT, JOIN, GROUP BY, subqueries
-- Query writing and best practices
+- Query writing and case-based examples
-- Mini-project: case study on database queries

-## 🎯 Objectives
+## Objectives

-- Practice essential programming and analysis concepts
+- Practice essential programming and analytical concepts
-- Use practical notebooks and applied examples
-- Build a solid foundation for real-world applications
+- Develop a strong foundation for real-world applications
+- Focus on clarity, efficiency, and reproducibility

-## 📂 Structure
+## Repository structure

 ```
 /python
     notebooks/
-    exercises/
-    datasets/

 /r
     notebooks/
-    exercises/

 /sql
     queries/
-    exercises/
 ```

-## 👤 Author
+## Author

 Cheikh LO
 Data Scientist
 Université de Reims Champagne-Ardenne

-## 🪪 License
+## License

 This project is open source under the [MIT License](LICENSE).